-544 Gateway Project
+544 Gateway Addition

-In 2016, the WEDC and City began the process of assembling approximately 12 acres for redevelopment.
+In 2016, the WEDC and the City began the process of assembling approximately 12 acres for redevelopment.
 Fronting FM 544 just west of Highway 78, the City acquired a 4.79-acre tract through a tax foreclosure that previously had EPA Superfund status.
 The remaining 7.42 acres were acquired by the WEDC from 2 property owners with frontage on FM 544 and Commerce Street.

-To date, the following tasks have been completed: receipt of a Ready for Reuse Certificate from EPA, removal of ±2 acres from the flood plain, creation of a Municipal Setting Designation, receipt of two Certificates of Completion via the Voluntary Cleanup Program from the TCEQ, demolition of dilapidated structures, relocation/expansion of previously existing tenant to Regency Business Park, and completion of significant fill and site work.
+As part of this redevelopment project, the following tasks were completed to remediate the property: receipt of a Ready for Reuse Certificate from EPA, removal of ± 2 acres from the flood plain, creation of a Municipal Setting Designation, receipt of two Certificates of Completion via the Voluntary Cleanup Program from the TCEQ, demolition of dilapidated structures, relocation/expansion of previously existing tenant to Regency Business Park, and completion of significant fill and site work.